 I have mentioned before that I share an office space with my boyfriend, who is actually working and playing music in the same area as me, which means that the study room is not so quiet.
 My solution?
 Sound blocking headphones!
 And you can take your headphones with you if you need a change of air and decide to study outside, in a park, coffee shop, or another loud environment.

 An interesting tip I learned from a psychology professor was to use a specific desk lamp only for studying.
 In the same way you can condition yourself to think that it’s time to study when you sit in a desk in your house, you can condition your brain to think that it’s time to study when you turn on that desk lamp.
 After a while, you’ll get used to the idea that you need to focus whenever that desk lamp is on.

-When you are taking a break, look outside, play with your pet, talk to your family members, do something to get your mind out of the books.
-With time, you will notice that your attention spam will also improve and you will be able to focus for longer periods of time.
+When you take a break, look outside, play with your pet, talk to your family members, do something to get your mind out of the books.
+With time, you will notice that your attention spam will improve and you will be able to focus for longer periods of time.

 Take Notes in Class – Review Your Notes After Class

 That’s a difficult one to get used to because that is the last thing anyone wants to do when class is over, but it’s important!
 After class, review your notes and expand on keywords you jotted down or ideas that need clarification.
 If you get into the habit of doing this, you will notice how much more you will be able to take from your notes when you start outlining.
 Also, if there is something that you didn’t quite understand, you can look it up or ask your professor to clarify the issue.

 Another very important thing, write down the hypos your professor uses in class.
 If you pay attention to those hypos and write them down, you will have a better understanding of the law you are learning.
 Plus, sometimes professors will expand on those hypos on their final exams.